 Porcelain Bridges

+Porcelain bridges can solve the same problems as implants and are a great alternative for patients who are unable to get a dental implant.
 One of the few ways to replace one or more missing teeth is to create a bridge.
 Bridges consist of two crowns on natural teeth, which suspend one or more false teeth in an empty space.
 This “bridges” the gap and replaces the missing teeth.
-Bridges can solve the same problems as implants, and are a great alternative for patients who are unable to get a dental implant.
 With proper care, a bridge can last for many years.

 What to expect - 2 or 3 appointments